Extinct language

 An extinct language or dead language is a language with no living native speakers.
-A dormant language is a dead language that still serves as a symbol of ethnic identity to an ethnic group; these languages are often undergoing a process of revitalisation.
-Languages that have first-language speakers are known as modern or living languages to contrast them with dead languages, especially in educational contexts.
+A heritage language, or sometimes a dormant language, is an extinct language that still serves as a symbol of ethnic identity to an ethnic group; these languages are often undergoing a process of revitalisation.
+Languages that have first-language speakers are known as living languages.

-Languages have typically become extinct as a result of the process of cultural assimilation leading to language shift, and the gradual abandonment of a native language in favor of a foreign lingua franca.
+Language extinction is typically a result of cultural assimilation leading to language shift, and the gradual abandonment of a native language in favor of a foreign lingua franca.

-As of the 2000s, a total of roughly 7,000 natively spoken languages existed worldwide.
+As of the 2000s, a total of roughly 7,000 languages are spoken worldwide.
 Most of these are minor languages in danger of extinction; one estimate published in 2004 expected that some 90% of the languages spoken at that time will have become extinct by 2050.

 Language death

 Sisters Maxine Wildcat Barnett (1925–2021) (left) and Josephine Wildcat Bigler (1921–2016); two of the last elderly speakers of Yuchi, visiting their grandmother's grave in a cemetery behind Pickett Chapel in Sapulpa, Oklahoma.
 According to the sisters, their grandmother had insisted that Yuchi be their native language.

 Normally the transition from a spoken to an extinct language occurs when a language undergoes language death by being directly replaced by a different one.
 For example, many Native American languages were replaced by Dutch, English, French, Portuguese, or Spanish as a result of European colonization of the Americas.

 After a language has ceased to be spoken as a first language, it may continue to exist as learned, second language, such as Latin.

 In a view that prioritizes written representation over natural language acquisition and evolution, historical languages with living descendants that have undergone significant language change may be considered "extinct", especially in cases where they did not leave a corpus of literature or liturgy that remained in widespread use (see corpus language), as is the case with Old English or Old High German relative to their contemporary descendants, English and German.
 This is accomplished by periodizing English and German as Old; for Latin, an apt clarifying adjective is Classical, which also normally includes designation of high or formal register.